 Although Christmas has become quite a commercial holidays in recent years, in the end it symbolizes the birth of Jesus.
 So for Romanian people, especially those in the countryside, the most important moment of the celebration is going to church.
 On the first day of Christmas they dress in their best costumes to show their respect for this important celebration and attend mass.

 In some regions of the country the religious proceedings are followed by another tradition, Viflaimul, a short theater play which presents scenes from the Bible.

 Once winter comes everyone dreads leaving their warm, cozy spots in their homes in order to endure the freezing temperatures.
 However, for Romania, a country appreciated for its beautiful landscapes, winter only comes as a blessing.
 The sparkly snow that covers the ground and the buildings dressed in white help create a different atmosphere: an ambience of purity and simplicity.
 In the Romanian mountains or in the small villages, where the rowdiness of the big cities doesn’t exist, the feelings of calm and peace are even more prevalent.

 The steam train leaves from Viseu de Sus and crosses the Natural Park of the Mountains of Maramures.
 It moves idly deep into the snow-covered Vaser Valley and allows you to admire the green forests, hear the stream of water and inhale the fresh air of winter.
 During the 6-hour trip you’ll be served a glass of horinca, a Romanian traditional alcoholic drink that will be sure to keep you warm, as well as a coffee, a snack and even a grill.
 The train runs even on Christmas day and for a few hours you’ll feel as if you’ve stepped in a different time and space.

 We hope we convinced you of what’s so great about spending Christmas in Romania.
-If you fancy doing something a little different for your holidays next year, we’ll be happy to organize a tailor-made tour just for you!
+If you fancy doing something a little different for your holidays next year, we are waiting for you!